vMarkusK/VMware-vCD-Module/docs/features/cmd_new.rst

         Org where the new Org VDC should be created as string

     -Timeout <Int32>
-        Timeout for teh Org VDC to get Ready
+        Timeout for the Org VDC to get Ready

         Default: 120s